Work CasGo

 01

-Register transport operators with document tracking, vendor details, and active/inactive status — replacing hours of manual verification.
+Register transport operators with document tracking, vendor details, and active/inactive status — replacing hours of manual verification with a structured onboarding form and live record.

 02